 Many changes aren't shown in the script editor by default, and if you are trying to work out how a certain change is made you can turn on the Echo All Commands option in the script menu of the script editor.
 This will cause many more commands to be shown as they are executed in Maya.
 This will cause a lot more output, and you will have to do a bit of searching through to find just the minimal bit of code that will affect the change you're after.

 If you are still stuck, you should find someone who does know MEL coding to help you out.
-The Maya forums on the excellent HighEnd3D site are also a great source of help, as is Bryan Ewert's excellent Maya API+MEL site.
+The Maya forums on the excellent HighEnd3D site are also a great source of help.
 You shouldn't really be asking any questions specific to using this plugin on the Maya lists though - see the Support section at the end of this page for that.

-You should also find a demo scene included in the package you downloaded.
+You should also find a demo scene included in the package you downloaded (with versions for Maya4.0 and Maya4.5).
 This scene contains a number of pre-configured render passes.
 Just open the render view, and select each pass in turn and render it to see the results.
 You can then inspect the override code in the Render Passes Editor to see how it works.

 setAttr myObject.primaryVisibility 0; | setAttr myObject.primaryVisibility 1; |